Alberta Highway 12: Highway 12A

-Alberta Provincial Highway No. 12A is the designation of a 9 km alternate route off Highway 12 serving the south shore of Gull Lake.
+Highway 12A is the designation of a 9 km alternate route off Highway 12 serving the south shore of Gull Lake.

 In 2012, Alberta Transportation commenced construction of a realignment of Highway 12 between Bentley and Gull Lake, approximately 1/2 km south of the original alignment, bypassing the two communities as well as Aspen Beach Provincial Park.
 In 2017, Highway 12 was designated along the new roadway while the former alignment became Highway 12A.